How to Become a Licensed Counselor in Virginia

-What are the Supervised Experience Requirements for Becoming a Counselor in Virginia?
+What Are the Supervised Experience Requirements t0 Become a Counselor in Virginia?

 It’s important to get a good plan together for your supervised experience, including the location it will take place, the supervisor who will be overseeing you, and any other relevant details.
 This should be submitted to the Virginia Board of Counseling, along with the required fee.
 Once this supervisory plan has been approved by the board, you may begin accumulating experience requirements.

 Virginia Law (Chapter 35 of Title 54.1 of The Code of Virginia) requires you to complete 4,000 hours of supervised experience.
 Half of these hours should be what are called “direct client counseling,” meaning that you should be working directly with clients.
 In addition to that, 200 hours should be under direct supervision and you should also gather at least 100 hours of individual clinical supervision.
 No more than half of the “direct supervision” time should be spent in a group setting.

 What Are the Examination Requirements to Become a Counselor in Virginia?